-- The 2017-2018 Academic Year Contracts are online.
+- The 2018-2019 Academic Year Contracts is online for new students.
 Newly admitted first year students, who have paid their enrollment deposit should have access to the contract within a few days of paying the enrollment deposit.

-- Need housing for Summer Sessions in 2017?
-Summer information is here.
+- Need housing for Summer Sessions in 2018?
+Information will be online in the spring.

 Freshman Residency Policy Information

 - East Carolina University Freshmen (defined as students who have completed fewer than 24 hours of college credit – excluding AP, dual enrollment, or early college hours) are required to live in college housing for at least two semesters.
 Exempted from this policy are students who have reached their twenty-first birthday prior to the first day of classes; veterans of the U.S. Armed Forces; married students; students with dependent children (living with them); or students who commute to school daily from the permanent, legal residence of their parents (within a 35 mile radius of campus).